-A data pipeline architecture provides a complete blueprint of the processes and technologies used to replicate data from a source to a destination system that includes data extraction, data transformation, and data loading.
-A common data pipeline architecture includes data integration tools, data governance & quality tools, and data visualization tools.
-The goal of a data pipeline architecture is to enable efficient and reliable movement of data from source systems to target systems while also ensuring that the data is accurate, complete, and consistent.
+A data pipeline architecture provides a complete blueprint of the processes and technologies used to replicate data from a source to a destination system, including data extraction, transformation, and loading.
+A common data pipeline architecture includes data integration tools, data governance and quality tools, and data visualization tools.
+A data pipeline architecture aims to enable efficient and reliable movement of data from source systems to target systems while ensuring that the data is accurate, complete, and consistent.

 How does the Data Pipeline work?
 And How to Build One?

 In the first stage, data is extracted via APIs, by reading data from flat files or running SQL queries to collect data from a database.
 After the extraction, data transformations are performed to convert the raw data to a more meaningful form by executing tasks such as deleting duplicates, changing data types, and filling in missing values.
 Many data pipeline architectures also include a staging area where the extracted data is temporarily stored before loading it into the warehouse.

 To build a data pipeline for your business, let’s look at some of the important guidelines:

 - Research and clearly define your business objectives behind building the data pipeline.
 You must be completely aware of the data sources, required efforts, and budget constraints to select the best technologies for your data pipeline.